Policies & Procedures

 - Extra time to get from one class to another, especially in inclement weather

-- Test accommodations: separate place, extended time scribes, access to computer
+- Test accommodations: separate place, extended time scribes and access to computer

 - Extra time for assignments due to slow writing speed